Szymaka/research/mini.md

 It references the reflective nature of circles with ellipses in them, which are in turn also describable in terms of circles:  https://www.youtube.com/watch?v=xdIjYBtnvZU

 To actually create the fingerprints of conversation, statements will be represented in a meta-model which is composed on logical state changes to nouns and verbs.
-While sentences can be

 ![alt text][f_0]